 Step 2.
-Determining the highest acceptable response time

-The maximum local lag is dependent on how much response time a user can tolerate for a given interactive medium.
-In order to determine this value, it is necessary to conduct perceptional psychological experiments.
-Ideally the experiments will deliver two values: the first is the amount of local lag for which a user can not notice the delay.
-The second value is the amount of local lag which can be tolerated by the user, i.e. the delay can be noticed but is not disturbing.
+Determining the highest acceptable response time The maximum local lag is dependent on how much response time a user can tolerate for a given interactive medium.
+In order to determine this value, the work conducted in the area of System Response Time can provide a good orientation [16,11,1].
+Furthermore, for a given specific medium it may be a good idea to conduct perceptual psychological experiments.
+Ideally the experiments will deliver two values: the first is the amount of local lag for which a user cannot notice the delay.
+The second value is the amount of local lag which can be tolerated by the user, i.e., the delay can be noticed but it is not disturbing.
 It seems to be reasonable to use the second value as the maximum amount of local lag for an interactive medium.

-We are currently in the process of evaluating different operations for interactive media in order to determine these values.
-First experiments suggest that local lag of up to 50ms is not noticeable by the user independent of the operation and the medium.
-The value where local lag gets disturbing seems to depend heavily on the operation, ranging from 300-400ms for simple click operations to 100-150ms for drag operations.
+The literature about System Response Time and first experiments we have conducted for specific replicated continuous interactive media using local lag suggest that a lag value of 80-100 ms is not noticeable by the user, independent of the operation and the medium.
+The value at which local lag gets to be disturbing seems to depend heavily on the operation, ranging from 300-400 ms for simple click operations to 100-150 ms for drag operations.